-Jennifer currently holds an EPSRC Challenging Engineering Award (EP/I022791/1) supporting the team’s research in the area of narrow linewidth SDLs with advanced wavelength flexibility for applications including metrology and lithography; spanning ultraviolet, visible and infrared spectral regions through the use of novel materials and intracavity nonlinear frequency conversion techniques.
-A recent research highlight has been the development of intracavity-pumped tunable crystalline Raman lasers, including CW diamond Raman lasers, pumped within the high finesse cavities of tunable SDLs.
+Jennifer recently held an EPSRC Challenging Engineering Award (EP/I022791/1) building the team’s research in the area of narrow linewidth SDLs with advanced wavelength flexibility for applications including metrology and lithography; spanning ultraviolet, visible and infrared spectral regions through the use of novel materials and intracavity nonlinear frequency conversion techniques.
+A research highlight has been the development of intracavity-pumped tunable crystalline Raman lasers, including CW diamond Raman lasers, pumped within the high finesse cavities of tunable SDLs.

 As a result of the group’s work in the area of narrow linewidth SDLs, Jennifer is the Strathclyde University Lead Investigator for the UK National Quantum Technology Hub in Sensors and Metrology (www.quantumsensors.org), collaborating with Hub Director Prof Kai Bongs of the University of Birmingham to develop lasers for optical clock systems.
 The Hub, which also includes leading research groups from the Universities of Glasgow, Nottingham, Southampton and Sussex, is an international centre of excellence that will translate state-of-the-art lab technology into deployable practical devices with the academics working with >60 industry partners to translate research into marketable applications.